-When it comes to location, the highest average paycheck (about $101K annually) can be spotted in the company's headquarter city of Northfield; Chicago (approximately $99K), East Hanover ($88K), and Glenview ($80K) are the next top-paying cities.
-On the lower end is Springfield at $53K.
-By state, the highest compensation levels appear in Texas, where the average salary is around $92K per year.
+When it comes to location, the highest average paycheck (about $103K per year) can be spotted in Chicago, Ill.; East Hanover, N.J. (approximately $95K), the company's headquarter city of Northfield, Ill. ($92K), and Glenview, Ill. (around $80K) are the next top-paying cities.
+Springfield, Mo. is near the bottom for pay at $53K.
+By state, New Jersey offers the highest pay at $90K annually.

 Years of Experience

 For those with one to four years of experience, median paychecks reach $64K per year.
 Broken down by tenure, the largest share of Kraft Foods, Inc. employees (30 percent) have five to nine years of experience and earn $77K annually on average.

 The highest paychecks go to Category Managers, who earn an average approximately $88K per year, closely trailed by Process Improvement Engineers (about $78K), Food Scientists ($75K), and Maintenance Supervisors (around $74K).
 With salaries averaging approximately $53K, Production Supervisors are among the lowest paid at Kraft Foods, Inc.